Maximality of Laplacian Algebras, with Applications to Invariant Theory: Polarizations

 \subsection{When generalized polarizations generate}

 Let $G\In \OO(V)$ be a closed subgroup, with algebra of invariants $A=\R[V]^G$, $k$ a positive integer, and let $A^{(k)}$ be the algebra of generalized polarizations.
 As mentioned earlier, we have $A^{(k)}\subset \R[V^k]^G$.
-The objective of this subsection is to give sufficient conditions for equality to hold, and in particular to prove Theorem \ref{MT:polarization2}. \todo{removed ``to prove Theorem \ref{MT:polarization}''}
+The objective of this subsection is to give sufficient conditions for equality to hold, and in particular to prove Theorem \ref{MT:polarization2}.

-First observe that equality cannot hold in full generality, because generalized polarizations depend only on the algebra of invariants $A=\R[V]^G$, which in turn only depends on the $G$-orbits, and not on $G$ itself.
+As mentioned in the Introduction, equality cannot hold in full generality, because generalized polarizations depend only on the algebra of invariants $A=\R[V]^G$, which in turn only depends on the $G$-orbits, and not on $G$ itself.
 On the other hand, for $k=\dim(V)$ (and hence for all $k\geq\dim(V)$), the group $G$ itself is a $G$-orbit, in particular it is determined by $\R[V^k]^G$.
 Indeed, $V^{\dim(V)}$ can be identified with $\operatorname{End}(V)$, and $G$ is the $G$-orbit through $\operatorname{Id}\in \operatorname{End}(V)$.
 For a concrete example, compare Examples \ref{E:FFTorthogonal} and \ref{E:FFTSO}: the groups $\OO(n)$ and $\SO(n)$ have the same orbits, hence have the same algebra of invariants and algebras of generalized polarizations.
 But the algebras $\R[V^k]^{\OO(n)}$ and $\R[V^k]^{\SO(n)}$ are distinct when $k\geq n$.

 Subgroups $G,G'\subset \OO(V)$ are called \emph{orbit-equivalent} if they have the same orbits.
 The discussion above shows that, at least when $k$ is large, we can only expect $A^{(k)}= \R[V^k]^G$ if $G$ is \emph{maximal} (with respect to inclusion) in its orbit-equivalence class.